-There are many businesses providing popup service , but I have wanted to advice you the best of them:
+There are many businesses providing popup service , but I want to advise you of the best of them:

 Easy Customization: Popupsmart offers an uncomplicated and straightforward system to let you customize your popups without the need of a developer.

-Fully Responsive Design: Popupsmart offers the best popup view at any dimension with responsive designs that are compatible with mobile, tablet, and computers.
+Fully Responsive Design: Popupsmart offers the best popup view in any dimension with responsive designs that are compatible with mobiles, tablets, and computers.

 Display Sounds & Effects: Popupsmart provides spectacular popup campaigns by integrating sounds with impressions.

-Exit Intent Triggers: Detects user’s mouse behavior and show them a targeted message as they are leaving.
+Exit Intent Triggers: Detects user’s mouse behavior and shows them a targeted message as they are leaving.

 Integration: By using popupsmart, you will have unlimited possibilities with Zapier integration.

 Actionable Insights: You can measure the performance of your popups with clear metrics such as impressions, clicks, and conversions.